 - Legal Counsel

-You have a right to legal counsel in workers’ compensation matters.
+You have a right to an attorney in workers’ compensation matters.
 If you have questions regarding workers’ compensation law, you may want to consult an attorney.
-You may choose any attorney you wish, and you have a right to have the fees your attorney charges reviewed for reasonableness.
+You may choose any attorney you wish.
+You have a right to have the fees your attorney charges reviewed for reasonableness.

 - Discrimination Protection

 You have limited protection from employer discrimination for having filed a claim.
-If you are discriminated against, you must file a formal complaint within ninety (90) days to preserve your rights.
+If you are discriminated against, you must file a formal complaint within ninety (90) days to preserve your rights in the L&I system.
+You may also have an employment law claim.

 - Claim Resolution Structured Settlement Agreement (CRSSA)-Another settlement option